-Folder (Optional) The path of the folder from which you want to retrieve data (not including the bucket name).
+Folder (Optional) The path of the folder from which you want to retrieve data contained in the bucket.

+(not including the bucket name).
 If you set this parameter, the connector retrieves only this folder.
-Otherwise, the connector retrieves everything contained in the bucket.
+Otherwise, the connector retrieves everything access Amazon S3.

-ProxyHost (Optional) The host name or IP address of the proxy server to use to access
+ProxyHost (Optional) The host name or IP address of the proxy server to use to